nordugrid/arc-ansible/README.md

 ```

 ### hepspec
 If you have benchmarked your servers, add the value here.
-The values must be in HEPSPEC06 value or HEPSCORE value.
+The values must be in HEPSPEC value or Hepscore23 value.
 If you do not have this, leave the parameter empty.

+The hepspec is used in the arc.conf as the `benchmark` value in the `queue` block: http://www.nordugrid.org/arc/arc7/admins/reference.html#reference-queue-benchmark - it is only relevant if you are relying on accounting from ARC.

 Example: